Ancient Rome: Early Italy and the founding of Rome

 Archaeological evidence of settlement around Rome starts to emerge c.
 1000 BC.
 Large-scale organisation appears only c.
 800 BC, with the first graves in the Esquiline Hill's necropolis, along with a clay and timber wall on the bottom of the Palatine Hill dating to the middle of the 8th century BC.
 Starting from c.
 650 BC, the Romans started to drain the valley between the Capitoline and Palatine Hills, where today sits the Roman Forum.
 By the 6th century BC, the Romans were constructing the Temple of Jupiter Optimus Maximus on the Capitoline and expanding to the Forum Boarium located between the Capitoline and Aventine Hills.

 The Romans themselves had a founding myth, attributing their city to Romulus and Remus, offspring of Mars and a princess of the mythical city of Alba Longa.
 The sons, sentenced to death, were rescued by a wolf and returned to restore the Alban king and found a city.
 After a dispute, Romulus killed Remus and became the city's sole founder.
 The area of his initial settlement on the Palatine Hill was later known as Roma quadrata ('Square Rome').
 The story dates at least to the 3rd century BC, and the later Roman antiquarian Marcus Terentius Varro placed the city's foundation to 753 BC.
 Another legend, recorded by Greek historian Dionysius of Halicarnassus, says that Prince Aeneas led a group of Trojans on a sea voyage to found a new Troy after the Trojan War.
-They landed on the banks of the Tiber River and a woman travelling with them, Roma, torched their ships to prevent them leaving again.
+They landed on the banks of the Tiber River and a woman travelling with them, Roma, torched their ships to prevent them from leaving again.
 They named the settlement after her.
 The Roman poet Virgil recounted this legend in his classical epic poem the Aeneid.